 How Do You Know if a Freelance Writing Niche is Profitable?

-There are a few things that tell you if a niche is profitable.
+So. how can you tell a profitable freelance writing niche from another one?
 One component is whether companies in that niche can afford to pay well.
 That element determines the rates.

 And like any other business, the supply and demand chain directly affects the pay rates for writing.
 Generally, people will pay writers more in niches where there are few writers.

-Choose a niche where writers are in short supply, but high demand, and you’re golden.
+Choose a niche where writers are in short supply, but there is a high demand, and you’re golden.

 Google Trends is a great resource to see what topics are trending, and when they are the most popular.